xiaoyurenqa/devops-web-app/readme.md

 3. Setup GitHub account on Jenkins side
 4. In the Jenkins job, check "GitHub hook trigger for GITScm polling", check "Poll SCM" and set schedule to be "H */4 * * 1-5", it would run periodically
 5. Create a Python virtual environment on Jenkins
+6. Install packages in the virtualenv: pytest, selenium, pytest-selenium, allure-pytest

 Another hiccup: after setting up root user, Jenkins would lose its sudo previlege, to run Jenkins shell commands as root: